Equidimensionality of affine Deligne-Lusztig varieties in mixed characteristic: Notation

 We fix a prime number $p$.
 All rings are assumed to be commutative.
-A bounded f-adic ring is a ring with a linear topology for a finitely generated ideal.
-The completion of an object $A$ is denoted by $A^\wedge$, or $A^\wedge_{/I}$ when the completion is done along an object $I$.
-The category of affine perfect schemes over a perfect field $k$ is denoted by $\PerfSk$.
+The Frobenius of a ring of characteristic $p$ is denoted by $\Frob$.
+The perfection of a ring $A$ of characteristic $p$ is denoted by $A^\perf$.
+An adic ring is a topological ring equipped with a linear topology of a finitely generated ideal.
+In our terminology, adic rings are not necessarily Noetherian nor complete, and the completion of an adic ring $A$ is denoted by $A^\wedge$.
+Similarly, the completion of a ring $A$ with respect to the $I$-adic topology is denoted by $A^\wedge_I$.